Cubium/CppTutorial/5-Functions/readme.md

   return EXIT_SUCCESS;
 }
 ```
 Try compiling this code.
 It throws an error right?
 Why?
 Because we told the function swap, "I have given you two constant variables.
 Do not modify them!"
-So our compiler get's mad at us and asks us to fix it.
+So our compiler gets mad at us and asks us to fix it.
 So what does the reference do?
-Well it's the same thing as passing a value by reference.
+Well it's the same thing as passing a variable by reference.
 We have passed the address to the integers however we have asked the compiler to not modify them in any way.

 When is it good to pass by `const` reference?
 When you DO NOT want to make ANY modifications to your variables or containers!
-These are very good for reading for example, most strings and most containers if you are only performing then you want to pass by `const` reference.
+These are very good for reading!
+For example, most strings and most containers you want to pass by `const` reference if you need to read them.
 For example:

 ```cpp
 void printString(const std::string &toPrint)